-Regulatory enforcement powers and remedies are extensive in Australia and include monetary penalties of up to \$11.1 million for companies and \$1.11 million for individuals.
+Regulatory enforcement powers and remedies are extensive in Australia and include monetary penalties for civil breaches of up to \$13.75 million for companies and \$1.375 million for individuals.
 Criminal penalties for breaches of directors duties carry a penalty of up to 15 years imprisonment.
+See section 14 above.

 With recent extreme weather events confirming the reality of climate change, it is important that climate considerations and risk management are at the front of mind for every organisation.
 With this in mind, the Governance Institute of Australia have released a guide for management and boards on the path to net zero and outlining the key steps to achieving net zero.
 These include governance, strategy, expectations and reporting.
-The guide acts as a practical framework to assist senior managers and directors, and aims to do communicate the immediacy of climate change and its potential impact on companies.
+The guide acts as a practical framework to assist senior managers and directors, and aims to do communicate the immediacy of climate change and its potential impact on companies.11